MariuszSzlachta/Golden/README.md

 # Golden

 ## What's this?
 This is landing page coded from *.psd file.
+I've created this project in one of my first attempts during Kodilla's bootcamp.

 ## Technologies